ctylim/rhuffle/README.md

 **rhuffle** is a random shuffler for large file with many lines which can exceed available RAM.

+**rhuffle** supports:
+- shuffling huge files which does not fit in memory
+- skipping head lines which should not include for shuffling (e.g. csv/tsv)
+- multiple file input and flexible input formats
+- rhuffle works very fast (see [benchmark results](#benchmarks).)

 ## How to use as a CLI tool

 ```